itu-summer/qualification-seminar-materials-2018/sample-test/README.md

 before you can access the actual questions.

 ## How to solve the test
-The solutions should be placed inside a folder carrying your name.
+The solutions should be placed inside a folder carrying your name and your ITU id, like so: `sol-XXX` where `sol` is the name and `XXX` is the student id.
 The actual test will be downloaded as a `zip` file, and the solution will have to be uploaded as a `zip` file, so it is easier for you if you have it in a single directory.